Vito Barbieri: Committee assignments

 Barbieri previously served on the Revenue and Taxation Committee from 2010 to 2012.

 Elections

-On November 23, 2020, Barbieri announce that he will run for Idaho House of Representatives assistant majority leader against Jason Monks.
+On November 23, 2020, Barbieri announced that he would run for Idaho House of Representatives assistant majority leader against Jason Monks.

 Controversies

 Barbieri came to national attention on February 23, 2015, after asking a doctor giving testimony if a woman could swallow a camera in order to undergo a remote gynecological exam and received the answer that such was not possible as swallowing a pill will not lead it to the vagina.
 In response to commentary on social media about the seeming anatomical confusion, he explained his remarks: "I was being rhetorical, because I was trying to make the point that equalizing a colonoscopy to this particular procedure was apples and oranges...
 So I was asking a rhetorical question that was designed to make her say that they weren't the same thing, and she did so.
 It was the response I wanted."

+However, upon receiving the explanation from the testifying doctor, Barbieri's response was, "Fascinating".
+The exchange included Barbieri's question: "Can this same procedure then be done in a pregnancy?
+Swallowing a camera and helping the doctor to determine what the situation is?"
+Dr. Julie Madsen, MD responded: "Mr. Chairman and Representative, it cannot be done in pregnancy simply because when you swallow a pill it would not end up in the vagina."
+Barbieri replied, "Fascinating.
+That certainly makes sense."